software-engineering-amsterdam/sea-of-ql/jahnestacado/QLJava/README.md

 **Add more Tests

 TO ASK

-**What is serialize warning in swing component classes.
 ** Static callers within class
 **Static variables if it is needed
 **Interface argument or generified Visitor?